cmontminy/website-2020/README.md

 Once the site is deployed, the master branch will hold the deployed files while the dev branch will hold the work files

+To launch from the dev branch, just run `npm run deploy` and the master branch will be updated with the changes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts